-Both Fender Play and Guitar Tricks have a guided, hand-held approach to teaching complete beginners.
+Both options have a guided, hand-held approach to teaching complete beginners.
 But there are a few important differences.
 There’s no doubt, that with over 11,000 videos, Guitar Tricks is the much more comprehensive program.
 They have more styles/genres to learn and probably additional skills/techniques lessons too.

-But Guitar Tricks is nowhere near as good as Fender Play in it’s implementation of the “learning path” and the sequence of lessons/exercises.
-Fender Play is just a lot more engaging and fun to follow along with, especially in the beginning.
+But Guitar Tricks is nowhere near as good as FP in it’s implementation of the “learning path” and the sequence of lessons/exercises.
+FP is just a lot more engaging and fun to follow along with, especially in the beginning.
 Whereas some of Guitar Tricks’ lessons can get dry/boring, Fender Play’s are concise and short and interspersed with fun exercises.

 Fender Play vs. Jamplay

 Jamplay used to be our favorite all around training program, but they’ve fallen off recently.
 They’re no longer the one we recommend most.
-But it is still a more comprehensive option than Fender Play.
-But if you’re looking for a comprehensive alternative to Fender Play, we’d recommend Guitar Tricks instead.
+But it is still a more comprehensive option.
+If you’re looking for a comprehensive alternative, though, we’d recommend Guitar Tricks instead.

 Jamplay has a lot more bells and whistles and, of course, more content, but it doesn’t have any sort of hand-held guided approach.
-There’s no learning path like with Fender Play.
+There’s no guided learning path.
 It’s just a ton of content and you’re left to figure out what to take first and what to do next.
 Further it hasn’t been updated with new content in a while.
 So we no longer recommend it as our #1 pick.

 Fender Play vs. TrueFire